farhanishmam/farhanishmam.github.io/_pages/about.md

 </head>
 </html>
 <p class="justified-text">
-Hi, I'm Farhan, a graduate PhD student at KSoC, UofU.
+Hi, I'm Farhan, a PhD student at Kahlert School of Computing, University of Utah (<a href="https://www.cs.utah.edu/">KSoC, UofU</a>) and the AI Lead Researcher at Yaana Communications Lab (<a href="https://www.yaanatech.com/">YCL</a>).
 I obtained my Bachelor's degree from <a href = "https://cse.iutoic-dhaka.edu">IUT-CSE</a>.
 Currently, I am working with <a href = "http://kennethmarino.com/">Prof. Kenneth Marino</a> to build AI agents that help people.
 <h2>News and Updates</h2>
 <ul class="news-container">
   <li class="news-item"><strong>Mar 25:</strong> Check out <a href="https://timewarp-web.github.io/">TimeWarp</a>, a web agent benchmark on changing websites.</li>